Implementation of three LWC Schemes in the WiFi 4-Way Handshake with Software Defined Radio: Experiment Results and Comparisons

-The WiFi has transmission rate from 50 Mbps to 320 Mbps at distance of 100m from devices to an access point.
-In our experiments, we have USRP transmission rate around 16.82 Kbps which is much slower than the real WiFi system.
-However, this can be done by transferring the 4-way transmission time which is 0.7 seconds (see Table 2) for SPIX on 8-bits microcontroller for example to the time of $0.7*16.82/50000=0.235ms$ for the real WiFi system at transmission rate of 50Mbps.
-Therefore, the time for executing the cryptographic operations is the dominating factor in the 4-way handshake.
-However, the data transmission in the 5G or satellite communications \cite{jiang19satellite} is much more expensive than those in the WiFi transmission.
+{\bf Scaling up the Speed for WiFi System.} Recall that, in our experiment, the USRP transmission rate is about 16.82 Kbps.
+However, the real WiFi systems have a transmission rate in the range of 50 Mbps and 320 Mbps at distance of 100m from devices to an access point, which is much higher than that of the USRP.

+We compute the equivalent 4-way transmission time for the WiFi system by scaling the 4-way transmission time of the USRP.
+For the 4-way transmission time with {\spix} that takes about 700 ms, the equivalent transmission time for the WiFi system at a transmission rate of 50Mbps is $\frac{0.7 \times 16.82}{50000} = 0.235 $ ms. Similarly it can be computed for the 6-way transmission time.
+Therefore, from Table~\ref{Tab:Performance_KDF_MIC} we can observe that the execution time for the cryptographic operations is the dominating factor in the 4-way or 6-way handshake protocol.
+The data transmission in the 5G or satellite communications \cite{jiang19satellite} is much more expensive than the WiFi transmission.